 1. Days of the Week in Chinese, Japanese, Vietnamese and Mongolian - Why should three East Asian languages that are often so similar in vocabulary be so different in naming the days of the week?
 And how is Mongolian related to the rest?
 At first it all seems rather easy, but the more you look, the more fascinating it becomes.

 2. Allusions to Classical Chinese Poetry in Pink Floyd - A surprising link between one of the rock icons of the 20th century and the poetry of an ancient civilisation.

 3. Harry Potter in Chinese, Japanese, and Vietnamese - An international best seller translated into the three CJV languages.
 How could we keep away?
 Names of characters, chapter titles, lexical comparisons (comparisons of vocabulary), word play, etc. (Links to Chinese-language site map (Simplified); Chinese-language site map (Traditional), Japanese language site map.)

-4. Le Petit Prince (小王子, 星の王子様, Hoàng Tử Bé) -- 'The Little Prince' in Chinese, Japanese, and Vietnamese.
+4. Le Petit Prince (小王子, 星の王子様, Hoàng Tử Bé) -- 'The Little Prince' in Chinese, Japanese, Vietnamese, and Mongolian.
 There are far more translations of this book than Harry Potter!